rust-lang/rust/src/doc/rustc-dev-guide/src/traits/associated-types.md

 would happen, for example, if we tried to unify `u32` and `i32`.

-The key point is that, on success, unification can also give back to us a set of subgoals that still remain to be proven (it can also give back region constraints, but those are not relevant here).
+The key point is that, on success, unification can also give back to us a set of subgoals that still remain to be proven.
+(It can also give back region constraints, but those are not relevant here).

-Whenever unification encounters an (un-placeholder!) associated type projection P being equated with some other type T, it always succeeds, but it produces a subgoal `ProjectionEq(P = T)` that is propagated back up.
+Whenever unification encounters a non-placeholder associated type projection P being equated with some other type T, it always succeeds, but it produces a subgoal `ProjectionEq(P = T)` that is propagated back up.
 Thus it falls to the ordinary workings of the trait system to process that constraint.

-(If we unify two projections P1 and P2, then unification produces a variable X and asks us to prove that `ProjectionEq(P1 = X)` and `ProjectionEq(P2 = X)`.
-That used to be needed in an older system to prevent cycles; I rather doubt it still is. -nmatsakis)
+> If we unify two projections P1 and P2, then unification produces a
+> variable X and asks us to prove that `ProjectionEq(P1 = X)` and
+> `ProjectionEq(P2 = X)`.
+(That used to be needed in an older system to
+> prevent cycles; I rather doubt it still is. -nmatsakis)